Program overview

 The Theatre Arts - Technical Production program spans 4 semesters, providing a comprehensive education in technical production for the performing arts.
 The program structure includes:

-• Hands-on learning through practical application in various production roles.
+• Hands-on learning experiences through various projects and productions.

 • Work-Integrated Learning (WIL) opportunities, including field experiences and professional practicums.